fix

 Shimon Brathwaite

 In the security space, we spend a tremendous amount of time working on securing our systems, processes and people.
-However, as the expression goes, “you’re only as good as your weakest link,” and in many cases, this can be something outside of your organization.
-A 3rd party is a blanket term that refers to all entities outside of your organization that you do business with such as suppliers, partners, contractors, etc.
+However, as the expression goes, “You’re only as good as your weakest link,” in many cases, this can be something outside of your organization.
+A 3rd party is a blanket term that refers to all entities outside your organization you do business with such as suppliers, partners, contractors, etc.

 3rd parties have their security risks, and those risks can cause damage to any of the companies that they work with.
-In today's digital world, organizations have to become more reliant on 3rd party libraries to complete their application and internal resources.
+In today's digital world, organizations have to rely more on 3rd party libraries to complete their application and internal resources.
 In the SolarWinds incident, a hacker group was able to compromise SolarWinds and use them to infect thousands of their clients with malware.
+Organizations must proactively address the security liabilities of 3rd party libraries to mitigate potential risks.
 This is a common strategy by hackers and needs to be accounted for in your security strategy.
 Also, even if hackers aren’t able to use a 3rd party to hack into another company, simply having a 3rd party hold your company’s data can be a potential risk because if the 3rd party is hacked, your company’s data can be leaked.
 This article will discuss the liabilities of using 3rd-party code libraries in particular.

 3rd-party code libraries are great for saving time and adding certain functionality, but every time you use them, you adopt any of the security risks found in that code (it also functions as one of the ways to accept risks by delegating the risk to a vendor).
 When you write code yourself, it will be subject to your company’s internal security standards, which should make it more secure.
 However, whenever you use 3rd-party code libraries, you accept liability for code that isn’t yours and is a risk.